One of the ways to become a WAHM is to become a freelance writer. But now where do you start?

 With a niche, you narrow down your search terms to find clients.
 Start with companies within your niche.

 If you chose to be a photography writer, you may look for photography magazines.
-You could also look for photographers in your area and find out if they have a blog.
+You could also look for photographers and videographer in austin in your area and find out if they have a blog.
 Look out for companies that sell photography equipment too.

 Go to the sites to see if they already have a blog.
 If they don’t, you may find it harder to convince them they need one.
 If they do, look to see how often it’s updated.
 This will tell you if they already likely have a writer.
 Just because they seem to have a writer doesn’t mean you shouldn’t pitch, but you want to look for those who are in need for freelance writers to boost their marketing.